 Postdoctoral Scientific Editing & Reviewing Team

-All PSERT editors are Jefferson postdoctoral fellows from various scientific backgrounds.
+PSERT editors are Jefferson postdoctoral fellows from various scientific backgrounds.
 The editors have authored peer-reviewed publications, and they are technically trained and supervised by research writing experts at the Office for Professional Writing, Publishing, and Communication.

-PSERT is now accepting manuscripts for review
+PSERT is always accepting manuscripts for review

-To submit a manuscript E-mail us at PSERT@jefferson.edu and provide the following documents/information:
+To submit a manuscript, email us at PSERT@jefferson.edu and provide the following documents/information:

 - Attach the Manuscript to be edited/reviewed with keywords, all figures, tables, and any additional supplementary material.

 - Indicate the type of manuscript you are submitting: Review, Original Research, Letter to Editor, Abstract, Thesis Proposal, etc.

 - Include any specific journal guidelines, including the name and submission format of that particular journal.